 - 1. A.M.
 Natarajan, Balasubramani, tamilarasi, Operations Research, Pearson - 2.
 Richard B. Chase, Operations and supply chain management, McGrawHill - 3.
 S.D.
-Sharma :Operations Research - 4.
+Sharma: Operations Research - 4.
 TahaM.A:Operations Research (Mac Millian) - 5.
-Anand Sharma : Operations Research (Himalaya) - 6.
+Anand Sharma: Operations Research (Himalaya) - 6.
 Sang M Lee: Management Science

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit of the syllabus shall be set.
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

-L-T-P-C Max 208 LEADERSHIP VALUES 4-0-0-4 Marks 100
+L-T-P-C Max Marks 208 LEADERSHIP VALUES 4-0-0-4 100